2027 Men's Rugby World Cup qualifying: Play-offs and Final Qualification Tournament

 Following the regional tournaments, the next qualification stage was two cross-regional play-off matches.

 The first cross-regional play-off was an Asia / Africa play-off match, which was contested between the United Arab Emirates (Asia 2) and Namibia (Africa 2).
 The winner of the play-off (Namibia) advanced to the Final Qualification Tournament, whilst the loser was eliminated.

 The second cross-regional play-off was a Pacific / Sudamérica play-off series between Samoa (Pacific 4) and Chile (Sudamérica 2).
 The winner of the play-off on aggregate, (Chile) qualified for the World Cup as the Pacific / Sudamérica play-off winner.
 The play-off loser (Samoa) advanced to the Final Qualification Tournament.

-The final stage of the qualification process will take place in Dubai from 8 to 18 November 2025, with a four-teamed round-robin competition forming the Final Qualification Tournament.
+The final stage of the qualification process took place in Dubai from 8 to 18 November 2025, with a four-teamed round-robin competition forming the Final Qualification Tournament.

 The first team to qualify for the FQT was Belgium (Europe 5) after finishing in fifth spot in Europe.
 Namibia (Asia / Africa play-off winner) were the next team to qualify for the FQT after initially advancing to a play-off as Africa 2, before beating the United Arab Emirates to earn a spot in the FQT.
 The third team to qualify was Samoa, who lost the Pacific/Sudamérica play-off.
 The final side to qualify was Paraguay (Sudamérica 3) after beating Brazil in the Sudamérica 3 play-off matches.
 However, after it was later discovered that Paraguay had fielded an ineligible player during those matches, and therefore withdrew and were replaced by Brazil in the FQT.

+The Final Qualification Tournament saw Samoa progress with two wins and a draw.
+Belgium were second, also with two wins and a draw, but lost by a bonus point.
+Namibia were third with one win, and Brazil fourth with no wins. failed to qualify from the Final Qualification Tournament after one win from their three matches.